Is It Legal For Estate Agents To Lie About Offers?

 The Ombudsman offers advice and a mediation service to come to a satisfactory conclusion, and they can also award compensation if all else fails.

-So while the legal implications for a lying estate agents might not be particularly bad, they could get expelled from the Property Ombudsman scheme, which would hurt their reputation and this could mean a loss of customers.
+So while the legal implications for a lying estate agent might not be particularly bad, they could get expelled from the Property Ombudsman scheme, which would hurt their reputation and this could mean a loss of customers.

 Enjoying this article? - Buying